 - Defended an insurer against claims that it converted subrogation claims, obtaining summary judgment from the US District Court for the District of Oregon.

-- Member, Board of Trustees & General Counsel, Infant Toddler Children’s Center in Acton, Massachusetts
+- Former Member, Board of Trustees & General Counsel, Infant Toddler Children’s Center in Acton, Massachusetts